vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 **User story:** A user buy a product from Store A.
 Customer visit Store B to refund some goods.
 Store B wants to be able to refund on behalf of Store A.

-**Problem:** Refunds can only be performed through the same sale unit where the payment origin from.
+**Problem:** Refunds can only be performed by the sale unit where the payment originated from: Store A.

 **Recommended solutions:**